 Once the separation was complete, the Germans selected roughly fifty refugees—men and women—and marched them up to the north road (Jiiatos).
 With armed soldiers positioning themselves along the roadside, it became clear that the refugees were moments away from execution.

-Zelenich refused to accept it.
+The village refused to accept it.

 Elders Kuzi Tsilkas and John Tsougios stepped forward.
-They argued that the refugees had lived peacefully among them for twenty years, that they were part of the village, and that executing them would destroy the moral fabric of the community.
+They argued that the refugees had lived peacefully among them for twenty years, that they were part of the village, and that to kill them would destroy the moral fabric of the community.
 Varvara Frangos, one of the refugees, later recalled hearing every word.
+The Germans debated.
+Minutes felt like hours.
+Finally, they lowered their weapons and released the refugees.

 The massacre was prevented, fifty lives were saved.